Topological Thouless Pumping of Ultracold Fermions: S6. Saturation of pumping due to a harmonic confinement

-In this section we discuss the effect of harmonic confinement on the pumping.
-As illustrated in Fig.~S\ref{fig:hc_effect}a, our system is finite and not uniform due to the harmonic confinement.
-The spatial periodicity thus becomes worse as the CM of the cloud shifts away from the center of the trap.
-Moreover, since the local chemical potential also decreases as the CM of the cloud shifts from the center of the trap, the effective band gap becomes smaller and diabatic transition occurs more easily -- the edge of the cloud is more ``metallic''.
+In this section we discuss a saturation of the pumping due to the harmonic confinement.
+As discussed in S2, our system is finite and has the metallic edge states due to the harmonic confinement (Fig.~S\ref{fig:hc_effect}a) while its contribution can be negligible in our deep optical lattice system whose band width is much smaller than the band gap.
+As the cloud shifts from the center of the trap, however, a larger position of the cloud will have a local chemical potential inside the lowest energy band, thus being metallic.
 This can also be understood in the terms of the trajectory of the Rice-Mele pump as shown in Fig.~S\ref{fig:hc_effect}b.
-The left (right) edge of the trajectory gets close to the degeneracy point as the cloud shifts to right (left), which suggest that the pumping should be saturated after a certain CM shift, depending on the strength of the confinement, while an ideal pumping is possible before the saturation.
-In Fig. 2 and also Fig. 4 of the main text, one can indeed see that the pumped amount starts to saturate after several cycles. \figureref{fig:confinement} compares the behavior of the saturation for two different confinement strengths, which clearly shows that larger confinement induces an earlier onset of saturation.
+The left (right) edge of the trajectory gets close to the degeneracy point as the cloud shifts to right (left), namely, the effective band gap (the minimum distance from the degeneracy point) becomes smaller.
+This suggests that the pumping start saturating after a certain CoM shift, depending on the strength of the confinement and the chemical potential or temperature, while an ideal pumping is possible before this saturation point.
+In Fig. 2 (and also in Fig. 3) of the main text, one can indeed see that the pumped amount starts to saturate after several cycles.
+Figure~\figureref{fig:confinement} compares the behavior of the saturation for two different confinement strengths, which clearly shows that larger confinement induces an earlier onset of saturation.

-This saturation point is also related to the value of the band gap.
+This saturation point is also related to the value of the band gap $D$ through $L_G$.
 We actually observed that the saturation point becomes lower as we tune the long lattice depth $V_L$ shallower corresponding to smaller minimum band gap.
-These observation suggests that the saturation point is determined by the competition between the band gap and the harmonic confinement.
-In other word, we can conclude that the atomic cloud are robustly pumped as long as the pumping system are protected by the gap.
+These observations suggest that the saturation point is determined by the competition between the band gap and the harmonic confinement.
+In other words, we can conclude that the atomic cloud are robustly pumped as long as the pumping system are protected by the gap.

 [1]{} [1]{#1}